 We advise following the recommended daily amounts specific to each ginkgo supplement as they all vary in potency.
 Generally standardized dosages are between 40-240 mg taken twice or three times daily.

 Adding ginkgo to herbal teas helps to increase the effects of other tonic adaptogens or medicinals.
-For this reason, Ginkgo biloba is often used with other herbs particularly, gotu kola, brahmi (bacopa), rhodiola, tulsi as well as ginseng.
+For this reason, Ginkgo biloba is often used with other herbs in herbal tea recipes particularly, gotu kola, brahmi (bacopa), rhodiola, tulsi as well as ginseng.
 Because of ginkgo's ability to increase the rate of blood flow, not only to the brain, but to the entire circulatory system it is often used with gotu kola, another vascular dilator also beneficial for varicose veins.

 When used with ginseng, tulsi or rhodiola it works synergistically to help increase energy and improve one's ability to concentrate or focus.
 Other current findings suggest that Ginkgo biloba benefits dementia when used with coriolus mushroom and its health enhancing polysaccharides.
 (Source)